Menu Close

 Desktop Space for Monitor Stands

-So how much physical desktop space do you need for a multiple monitor stand?
+How much desktop space do I need for multi monitor mounts?

 This is a question that we get asked quite often.
-Remember that when using a monitor mount or stand, the monitors will be mounted on the arms of the STAND which actually takes up very little desktop area.
+Remember that when using a monitor mounts or stands, the monitors will be mounted on the arms of the STAND which actually takes up very little desktop space.

-Compare this to a freestanding base like our KT661 show here.
-It requires no drilling, it has a large heavy base to support the mount.
+Compare this to a freestanding base like our KT661 shown here.
+It requires no drilling, it has a large heavy steel base to support the mount.

 A freestanding base is about 18″ wide on this mount, so it would require a desk that is 18″ wide for 6 monitors as long as it supports the weight.